geoffwoollard/learn_cryoem_math/README.md

 # Resources
 ## Online Resources
+* John Rodenburg (circa 2013).
+Tutorials in Transmission Electron Microscopy. https://www.rodenburg.org/index.html
+  * Concise, and intuitive text and diagrams about how TEM works.
+Written by a pioneer of electron ptychography.
+  * Theory of wave interference: A not-too mathematical introduction.
+  * TEM Tutorial guide: How to learn to use a transmission electron microscope (TEM) quickly and efficiently.
+The guide assumes no knowledge of the technique.
+Ideal for new graduate students in materials science and/or biology who need to use a microscope on a day-to-day basis.
 * Jensen, G. J. (2014).
 Getting Started in Cryo-EM.
 Retrieved from http://cryo-em-course.caltech.edu/videos
    * Recommended place to start for total beginners.
 Coursera style.
 * MRC-LMB Electron Cryo-microscopy Course 2017 (recorded lectures).
 Retrieved from https://www2.mrc-lmb.cam.ac.uk/research/scientific-training/electron-microscopy/